Discover the future of Waterloo Greenway

 Construction Status

-August 2024: In the coming months, construction will focus on the installation of major new park and trail amenities south of Cesar Chavez St. To construct the lattice bridges, Lagoon Overlook, and Leaf Deck, there will be a series of detours on the Ann and Roy Butler Hike and Bike Trail.
-The first detour started on July 22 and should last through the end of August.
-The second detour will start immediately afterwards and last into October.
+August 2024: Construction work continues on the installation of major new park and trail amenities south of Cesar Chavez St. To construct the lattice bridges, Lagoon Overlook, and Leaf Deck.
+A series of detours took place on the Ann and Roy Butler Hike and Bike Trail July through October.
 Meanwhile, work continues to progress on other features including:

 Questions?